Life-changing early help

 Volunteer mentors are well trained and supported by us, but they can only safely support young people up to a certain level of need or complexity of circumstances.
 Our volunteer mentoring projects are early help services, and we may have to decline an application to refer if needs are too high – in which case our professional mentoring service can be more appropriate.

-For children aged 7-11, we currently offer mentoring in the city of Bath and in the Norton Radstock areas.
-Panels of local schools refer students directly to us and individual schools support mentoring by offering time within the school day and places to meet.
+For children aged 7-11, we offer mentoring across Bath and North East Somerset.
+Local schools refer students directly to us or through Behaviour and Attendance Panels.
+Individual schools support mentoring by offering time within the school day and places to meet.

 If you are a professional or family member seeking mentoring for a 7-11 year old in those areas, please speak directly to the relevant primary school.